 MCAD emphasizes a collaborative process and working with students from all majors.
 For this Bachelor of Fine Arts degree, you will take courses in several different areas, including a core focus, adding up to 120 total credits required for graduation.

-Required Courses - These are the core courses that every Furniture Design student takes.
+Required Courses - These are the core courses that every Photography student takes.

 Foundation Studies - These classes help you become a well-rounded student; they build a solid art background.

 Studio Electives - Throughout your studies you can choose from several studio electives that give you hands-on creative time.

 Humanities and Sciences Electives - These classes round out your experience at MCAD, deepen your creative practice, and fulfill non-studio requirements for a degree.

 This class introduces students to important ideas and work from the history of photography as a means of contextualizing and articulating their own work.
 Utilizing both a digital and analog workflow including 35mm film and darkroom processes, Photography 1 moves from camera operation through Photoshop processing to various output formats from web to paper.
 Emphasis will be placed on the way decisions made at each step of this process contribute to photographic form, function, and meaning.
 Photography 1 consists of technical demonstrations, readings, visual lectures, and group and individual critiques.